 a. seven faculty members, elected to three-year terms - one elected from each of the four academic divisions, one elected from the School of Theology, and two elected at large.
 At least three faculty members must be tenured.

-b. either the Provost for Academic Affairs or the Associate Provost and Academic Dean.
+b. either the Provost, a delegate appointed by the Provost or the Associate Provost and Academic Dean.

 The duties and responsibilities of the Faculty Development and Research Committee are to: